Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 The above tweet was given a polarity score of -0.30000000000000004, negative number signifying negative sentiment on a scale of -1 to +1.

 TextBlob is one implementation of Natural Language Processing and is built on the Natural Language Toolkit [library](http://www.nltk.org).
-If you would like to know more about natural language processing, [this article](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e) could be a good place to start.
+If you would like to know more about natural language processing, [this article](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e) is a good place to start.

 # TextBlob